hippke/tls/docs/source/Python interface.rst

 Python Interface
 ================

-This describes the Python interface to TLS..
+This describes the Python interface to TLS.

 Define data for a search